EU countries struggle to find joint response to energy price spike | Headlines

 EU countries struggle to find joint response to energy price spike

-EU member states have struggled to find a common response to the high prices, despite leaders and ministers holding multiple emergency meetings in recent months to debate the issue.
-Germany, Denmark, the Netherlands and six other countries published a joint statement on Wednesday opposing other governments' calls to reform EU energy markets.

-Energy ministers from European Union countries meet on Thursday to debate their response to high gas and electricity prices, with countries still divided over whether the recent price spike should be met with an overhaul of energy market rules.
+"We think this needs deep reflection," Spain's Energy and Environment Minister Teresa Ribera said as energy ministers met to debate their response to high gas and electricity prices.
+"Energy prices are causing concern in all member states, as much to the actors in their economies as to their governments."
+An initial report by EU energy regulators, published last month, did not identify major issues with the current power market design.

+Some European Union countries including France and Spain stepped up calls to reform the bloc's energy market rules to cope with high prices, a stance challenged by a rival group of states including Germany, as EU energy ministers met on Thursday.
 European energy prices surged to record highs in autumn as tight gas supplies collided with high demand in economies recovering from the COVID-19 pandemic.
 While gas prices have retreated from the record highs seen in October, they remain relatively high.

 EU member states have struggled to find a common response to the high prices, despite leaders and ministers holding multiple emergency meetings in recent months to debate the issue.
+Germany, Denmark, the Netherlands and six other countries published a joint statement on Wednesday opposing EU energy market reforms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)